 P.C.
 Bermant, M.M.
 Bronstein, R.J.
 Wood, S. Gero#, and D.F.
-Gruber# (Submitted) Deep Machine Learning Techniques for Sperm Whale Bioacoustics: Detection and Classification of Echolocation Clicks and Codas.
+Gruber# (Accepted) Deep Machine Learning Techniques for Sperm Whale Bioacoustics: Detection and Classification of Echolocation Clicks and Codas.
 Scientific Reports. # Co-senior authors

 L. Rendell, M. Cantor, S. Gero, H. Whitehead and J. Mann.
-(In Press) Causes and consequences of female centrality in cetacean societies.
-Philosophical Transactions of the Royal Society B
+(2019) Causes and consequences of female centrality in cetacean societies.
+Philosophical Transactions of the Royal Society B. 374:

 W.A.M.
 Beslin*, H. Whitehead, and S. Gero (2019) Automatic acoustic estimation of sperm whale body lengths achieved through machine recognition of on-axis clicks.
 Journal of the Acoustical Society of America.
 144, 3485